Graydon House Books

-Allison Carroll, Associate Editor
+Allison Carroll, Editor

 Interests: I’m particularly interested in women’s fiction that addresses the realities of dating in a very digital, very global society.
 Modern day relationship fiction that explores everything from long-distance relationships and cultural/racial barriers and expectations to online dating and the hookup app culture to the darker issues facing women today, such as online trolling and bullying and the disturbing emergence of doxing and revenge porn.

 I’m also searching for format-driven fiction—a relationship told through letters, diary entries, email; a story told out of order, a story with an unexplained plot device à la the film Sliding Doors or the phone in Rainbow Rowell’s Landline.
 Whether it’s a fun, breezy, grin-inducing read or a story that makes me weepy (in a good way!), a modern retelling of a classic story or an unpredictable speculative love story, strong hooks and a commercial voice are a must.

 I’d love to find the next… Rainbow Rowell, Graeme Simsion, Elena Ferrante.